-Provides Licentiate, a uniform qualification to practice medicine, recognized across Canada.
-The Medical Council of Canada grants a qualification in medicine known as the Licentiate of the Medical Council of Canada (LMCC) to graduate physicians who have satisfied the eligibility requirements and passed the Medical Council of Canada Qualifying Examination Parts I and II.
-More about examinations here.
+The Medical Council of Canada grants a qualification in medicine known as the Licentiate of the Medical Council of Canada (LMCC) to graduate physicians who have satisfied the eligibility requirements and passed the Medical Council of Canada Qualifying Examination.
+Read more about the MCC examination here.

 The Medical Council registers candidates who have been granted the LMCC in the Canadian Medical Register.